">

 Safety Reminders

-• Inspect guards and cords before use.
+• Inspect fans, cords, plugs, and guards before use.

 Ask the Crew

-• Are cords properly routed today?
+• Are cords routed safely and protected from damage?